bharathnagarajrao/Codable/README.md

 **03_CustomHandling**

-Demonstrates the way to handle mismatch in types & also gives a sneak peek of support Codability for Range types which is new in Swift 5
+Demonstrates the way to handle mismatch in types & also gives a sneak peek on Codability for Range types which is new in Swift 5

+## Licence

+MIT License - Refer LICENSE for more info